SystemFiles/HCI-COVID-Central-Prototype/README.md

 _Figma Design Public:_ [Click Here!](https://www.figma.com/file/Ez5vnOBcNL3QjFA9gca3Mh/COVID-Stat-App?node-id=0%3A1)

 ## Demo Video 📹

 Unavailable due to size restrictions (LFS)

+## UserTesting Review (Locked to Organization) 🧪

+See the results of a UserTesting scenario with real participants over the UserTesting platform for the figma prototype of this app.

+If you are part of the organization, you can find the results of the study [here](https://app.usertesting.com/dashboard#!/study/3309128/sessions?shared_via=link)

 ## Potential New Features 🧐

 | User Group + Activity (to study)                                                    | Proposed Solution (need finding result)                                                                                                                                              |
 |-------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Member of a Family + Want to notify family members of covid case in the family.     | Feature Ability to notify family members in immediate family that someone in the family has tested positive for COVID-19                                                             |